 Fruit: Fertile flowers produce a round green seed capsule which, as it matures, changes color to end up a brownish-orange.
-The capsule then splits open into 3 sections and reveals a bright red three sectioned berry that contains the seeds, of which there are usually 2 per section of the capsule.
+The capsule then splits open into 3 sections and reveals a bright red three sectioned berry (technically called an 'aril') that contains the seeds, of which there are usually 2 per section of the aril.
 Seeds require at least 150 days of cold stratification for germination and must be kept in moist conditions.

 Toxicity and Winter interest - see notes in bottom section of this page.

 Habitat: Climbing Bittersweet grows best in full sun in rich soils.
 It will tolerate partial shade and moist to dry conditions.
 If it can attach to another sturdy plant or a structure it will climb upwards of 20 feet.
 In this case, as the plant ages, the lower stem sections will be bare.

 Names: The genus Celastrus, is from the Greek word kelastros and refers to the evergreen holly Ilex aquifolium of Eurasia.
 The plant was not assigned this genus because it looks like holly, but because its flower and fruiting characteristics resemble it.
 The species, scandens, means 'climbing'.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The usage of the word 'bittersweet' comes from Colonial times when the red fruits were compared to the familiar nightshades whose fruit the colonists knew to taste 'bitter and then sweet'.

-Comparison: American Bittersweet resembles the non-native Oriental Bittersweet (C. orbiculata) which is invasive and a pest in some states but not in Minnesota.
+Comparison: American Bittersweet resembles the non-native Oriental Bittersweet (C. orbiculata) which is invasive and a pest in some states but not yet a pest in Minnesota.
 It has slightly different fruit clusters, being not just terminal, but along the stem from the leaf axils, and leaves that are rounded at the tip.
 Do not buy that plant.
 It can spread rapidly and exclude more desired vegetation.
 These are the only two species of Celastrus found in North America.

 Above: 1st photo - The flower clusters of late spring.
 2nd photo - Female Flowers.
 The staminodes are much smaller than the stamens of the male flowers.